matteo6198/progetto-sdp/REPORT.md

 Global and nocache fields are not used in this project.
 The valid bit is used to represent a valid translation from virtual memory to physical one, the dirty bit is used to represent a memory reference with write permission.
-If the dirty bit is not set and a write operation is attempted, the MMU generates a EX MOD exception.
+If the dirty bit is not set and a write operation is attempted, the MMU generates an EX MOD exception.

 ### TLB Replacement Policy